How to Make the Best Festive Appetizer: Beef Salad

 If it sounds a tad confusing, here’s the disambiguation:

-Romanians like many things but absolutely LOVE food; therefore, they are inventing dishes that everybody loves at the first try and often become traditional foods for holidays.
-This is a winter appetizer that cannot miss from the Christmas or New Year’s Eve festive table!
+Romanians like many things but absolutely LOVE food; therefore, they create dishes that everybody loves to try and often become traditional foods for holidays.
+A beautifully looking festive beef salad is an appetizer always present on the Christmas, New Year’s Eve and Easter festive table!

-The story of Boeuf Salad, as we call it, has been originally a simple “game in mayo” dish, about two hundred years ago.
+The story of Boeuf Salad, as we call it, has been initially a simple “game in mayo” dish about two hundred years ago.
 In time, the pheasant was replaced with beef and the French name (Boeuf) stack for unclear reasons.

 Now, because Romanians are also incredibly superstitious, there is a strong argument against eating chicken on the first day of the year.
 Unless you want to be going backwards the entire year, sort of like chickens scratching the ground and thus creating the back-walking illusion!

 No, we don’t want that!
-This is why we eat fish on January 1st.
-So that we are slick and quick in our endeavours like a fish in the water!
+This is why we eat fish on January first so that we are slick and quick in our endeavours like a fish in the water!

 If the argument is not strong enough, you can still use chicken in your Boeuf, but after the year we’ve had, are you really willing to take the risk?